-The principal or his/her designee will have the final decision as to the potential for disruption at school, and the requirement that the attire be changed.
+The principal or their designee will have the final decision as to the potential for disruption at school, and the requirement that the attire be changed.
 Students wearing inappropriate attire may be sent home to change.

-E-BOOKS/TABLETS/CELL PHONES
+ELECTRONICS/TABLETS/CELL PHONES/SMART WATCHES